Help your potential matches find common interests.

 quality of Rutherfurd's writing.

-usually on the History channel.
-I enjoy Big Bang Theory, many of
+usually on the History Channel or similar.
+I enjoy Big Bang Theory,

-the old timeless standbys like M*A*S*H and some of the original
+many of the old timeless standbys like M*A*S*H and some of the

 My all time favourite movie is a little-known '70s car movie called